ctrlplusb/easy-peasy/website/docs/docs/api/thunk.md

         When executed it will provide the state that is local to the thunk.

+        > Note: whilst you are able to access the store's state via this API your thunk should not perform any mutation of this state.
+That would be considered an anti pattern.
+All state updates must be contained within actions.
+This API exists within a thunk purely for convenience sake - allowing you to perform logic based on the existing state.

       - `getStoreActions` (Function)

         When executed it will get the [actions](/docs/api/action). i.e. all of the [actions](/docs/api/action) across your entire store.